Oklahoma Medicaid Definition

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and second homes, such as vacation homes.
 However, for Medicaid eligibility, there are many assets that are not counted, as they are considered exempt.
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home equity value is not greater than $572,000 (in 2018).
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the home equity value is not greater than $585,000 (in 2019).
 For married couples, as of 2019, the community spouse (the non-applicant spouse) of a nursing home Medicaid applicant of Medicaid waiver applicant can keep as much as $126,420 of the couple’s joint assets, as can be seen in the chart above.
 If half of the assets are less than $25,284, the non-applicant spouse can keep 100% of the assets, up to $25,284.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).

 Qualifying When Over the Limits